MicrosoftDocs/defender-docs/defender-endpoint/api/offboard-machine-api.md

 Application|Machine.Offboard|'Offboard machine'
 Delegated (work or school account)|Machine.Offboard|'Offboard machine'

+> [!IMPORTANT]
+> Microsoft recommends that you use roles with the fewest permissions.
+This helps improve security for your organization.
+Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 > [!NOTE]
 > When obtaining a token using user credentials:
 >
-> - The user needs to 'Global Admin' AD role
+> - The user needs to have a 'Global Administrator' role.
-> - The user needs to have access to the device, based on device group settings (See [Create and manage device groups](../machine-groups.md) for more information)
+> - The user needs to have access to the device, based on device group settings.
+For more information, see [Create and manage device groups](../machine-groups.md).
 >
 > Device group creation is supported in Defender for Endpoint Plan 1 and Plan 2.